Jeanne Clery Disclosure and Annual Report

 Letter from the Chief

 We are pleased to inform you that we are in the process of growing our department staff as we are hiring both Police Officers and Institutional Security Officers (ISO’s) and have made recent promotions, which has bolstered our supervisory staff, ensuring strong supervision on each shift.
-We are confident that the department’s new vision will improve safety on campus and prove to be a catalyst toward improving quality of life for all students, especially our residents.
+We are confident that the department’s new vision will improve safety on campus and prove to be a catalyst toward improving the quality of life for all students, especially our residents.
 We are equally confident that our efforts will improve student enrollment and retention.
 It is a fact that when students feel safe, they perform better, and that is what we all want.

-In today’s climate, we must acknowledge negative perceptions and make every effort to improve those perceptions with every opportunity that presents itself.
+In today’s climate, we must acknowledge negative perceptions and try to improve them at every opportunity.
 This is going to take hard work, dedication, and strong leadership, and we are ready for the challenge.
-As part of our daily mission, the police officers will focus on fostering positive community interactions and building strong relationships with the students, faculty, and staff.
-We will focus on hiring the “right fit” for our staff, which will help us achieve a department wide commitment to community policing.
+As part of our daily mission, the police officers will foster positive community interactions and build strong relationships with the students, faculty, and staff.
+We will focus on hiring the “right fit” for our staff, which will help us achieve a department-wide commitment to community policing.
 This is critical to our hiring strategy.

 We are committed to collaborating with stakeholders to identify, prioritize and solve problems together.
-We will accomplish this through good communication, the development of innovative crime prevention and community policing strategies, and with a proactive, approachable presence around campus that will have an immediate and long-lasting positive impact.
+We will accomplish this through good communication, the development of innovative crime prevention and community policing strategies, and a proactive, approachable presence around campus that will have an immediate and long-lasting positive impact.

 John D. Souza

 Please watch the above Active Threat Training video that offers guidance on decision making during an active shooter situation.
 Please review the Department of Homeland Security's Active Shooter Event Quick Reference Guide or visit our Active Threat Program website for more information.

 Accountable, competent and trustworthy, the UMass Dartmouth Police deliver a proactive, student-centered style of policing, and focus on being a visible and inclusive university partner committed to student education, crime prevention, and serving as the guardians of human life and property for the university community.